Donald Trump Doesn’t Answer Question About Whether He’s A Coronavirus ‘Super Spreader’ While Leaving Hospital

-Donald Trump walked out of Walter Reed National Military Medical Center on Monday following his treatment for coronavirus, and video showed him not answering a reporter’s question about whether he’s a “super spreader” of the virus.
+Donald Trump walked out of Walter Reed National Military Medical Center on Monday following his treatment for the coronavirus, and video showed him not answering a reporter’s question about whether he’s a “super spreader” of the virus.

 Trump left the hospital to return to the White House after receiving treatment for several days.
 He had announced in the early morning hours on Friday that both he and the first lady had tested positive for the virus, and doctors said he later suffered a drop in oxygen that led to him being taken in for medical treatment.

-The president has come under fire from critics who said that he failed to take proper precaution to protect those around him, often appearing in public while not wearing a mask and continuing to hold large public gatherings.
+The president has come under fire from critics who said that he failed to take proper precautions to protect those around him, often appearing in public while not wearing a mask and continuing to hold large public gatherings.
 That included a reception to announce the nomination of Judge Amy Coney Barrett to the Supreme Court that drew a number of top Republicans and White House insiders.
 Many of those have since tested positive, leading to allegations that Trump could be responsible for a “super spreader” event.

-As video shared on Twitter by Vox reporter Aaron Rupar showed, Trump did not answer a question about whether he believes he was responsible for the latest spate of White House-related infections.
-It was not clear whether Trump purposely ignored the question or did not hear it.
+As shown on a clip shared on Twitter by Vox reporter Aaron Rupar showed, Trump did not answer a question about whether he believes he was responsible for the latest spate of White House-related infections.
+It was not clear whether the president purposely ignored the question or did not hear it.

 Here's video of Trump leaving Walter Reed and ignoring a question about "do you think you are a superspreader, Mr. President?" pic.twitter.com/zbaGMSHYd1